MarijaBorisov/ngsi-tools/README.md

 #### **Configuration**

 Configuration for NGSI Connector API is responsible for how API will be started and run.
-Bellow users can find a detail explanation regarding each setting from **`config.js`** file which is located in the root of this project.
+Bellow users can find a detail explanation regarding each setting from the **`config.js`** file which is located in the root of this project.

 ```console
 const config = {};